So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 The Buenos Aires city government also has a range of walking tours, some in English.
 Tours cover various barrios.

 If you want to see more in a short time, then book a bike tour around the city.
-This tour comes highly recommended (you can choose a north or south circuit), as does this one (half-day tour) and this one (full day).
+Try this half-day tour or a full-day bike tour if you’ve got more stamina.
 Buenos Aires is an easy city to bike around, with no hills.

-Two experiences I highly recommend to first-time visitors – even though they’re aimed at tourists – are Steaks by Luis and The Argentine Experience.
-Both aim to share Argentine culture through food.
+An experience I highly recommend to first-time visitors – even though it’s totally aimed at tourists – is The Argentine Experience.
+It aims to share Argentine culture through food.

 Here are some other recommended foodie-focused tours: